“Oh my gosh. I can’t believe it. Just look at that view,” I said, in awe of the vista we were driving by in the south of France.

 Besides the swelled crowds at the market in the morning, we saw no real indication that it was Bastille Day.
 So that evening, we headed back to the wharf and took our place among the hundreds of gatherers to watch the fireworks.

 The 20-minute display of fireworks set on this relatively small cove was impressive, and after the show was done, people immediately and relatively unceremoniously dispersed.
 Although many stayed on the waterfront to enjoy the market, buskers, and a glass of wine on a patio, many more simply made their way home.
-This area of France (and I might surmise France in general) is not home to gregarious flag-wavers; patriotic they may be, but overbearing they are not.
+This area of the south of France (and I might surmise France in general) is not home to gregarious flag-wavers; patriotic they may be, but overbearing they are not.

 We stuck around for a short while to allow the crowds to thin out and to check out other distant fireworks displays in neighbouring towns and bays along the seaside.
 Then we headed home to enjoy a homemade dessert in celebration of the incredible day – and our glorious journey through southern France.